canonical/sqlair/README.md

 ```Go
 sqlair.Prepare(query string, typeSamples ...any) (*Statement, error)
 ```

-This function is used to prepare a SQLair query for execution.
-It can be done at any point and does not depend on the database so queries can be prepared long before they are needed.
+**Note:** This function does **not** prepare the query on the database. _In the future we intend to support preparing on the database as a backend optimisation once a query is created._

 The `typeSamples` are samples of all the structs that are mentioned in the query.
 For example, in the query:
 ```Go